 A growing focus on environmental, social and governance issues (ESG) and corporate social responsibility (CSR) increases corporations’ responsibility and accountability to their stakeholders.
 As a result, we’re seeing corporations place increasing pressure on themselves to improve best practices for corporate governance with the goal of enhancing their relationships with stakeholders.
 The largest motivation for corporations to direct increasing attention to sustainability is that it ultimately improves corporations’ ability to thrive and prosper.

 Companies need to be on the front foot around ESG and CSR.
 Shareholder activism, a move towards public accountability on all things sustainability (an expectation that companies will publish ESG disclosures, for example), has moved the relationship between corporate governance and social responsibility, sustainability and broader societal issues to the top of the agenda.

 Corporations Gain Interest in Sustainability

-Corporations that recognize that their business impacts the environment around them create an innate sense of accountability to their societies.
+Corporations that recognize that their business impacts their environment create an innate sense of accountability to their societies.
 Sustainability takes into account a strong concern for the future.
-It’s in a corporation’s best interest to be socially responsible and innovative because it’s these things that ensure sustainability.
+When companies ask: “What is the relationship between corporate governance and social responsibility?” the answer is that it’s in a corporation’s best interest to oversee social responsibility because this will ensure sustainability.
 The corporation and society will see evidence of that impact now and in the future.

 Corporations are also taking a look at how they can incorporate sustainability into their strategic planning.
-In taking this approach, companies need to take four key aspects into account.
-These key aspects hold equal importance.
+In taking this approach, companies need to take four critical aspects into account, all of which should be tackled with equal importance.